DPWorldFulfilment/DPWorld-FulfilmentAPI/RO_README.md

 ```

 ### Get onhold inventories
-- **Description**: This API retrieves the complete list of Receiving Orders with a current status of ON-HOLD.
+This API retrieves the complete list of Receiving Orders with a current status of ON-HOLD.
 - **URL**: /ims/v1/ro/on-hold-inventories
 - **Verb**: GET